dcasati/aks-baseline_walkthroughs/multi-region/README.md

 ##  Walthrough Overview
-In this overview, you will
+In this walkthrough, you will...
-- Create an Azure Front Door instance.
+- create an Azure Front Door instance,
-- Add your application stamps as _origins_ to your Front Door instance.
+- add your application stamps as _origins_ to your Front Door instance,
-- See how Front Door directs http(s) requests to the closest endpoint.
+- see how Front Door directs http(s) requests to the closest endpoint,
-- See how Front Door will handle a failover in case one origin becomes unavailable.
+- eee how Front Door will handle a failover in case one origin becomes unavailable,
-- Restrict access to your origins, only allowing incoming traffic from Azure Front Door.
+- restrict access to your origins, only allowing incoming traffic from Azure Front Door,
-- See that this does not prevent other Front Door instances to access your Application Gateway.
+- see that this does not prevent other Front Door instances to access your Application Gateway and
-- Learn how to restrict access from only your Front Door.
+- learn how to restrict access from only your Front Door.

 ## Procedure